iamtheblackunicorn/TermStyle/README.md

 ### Adding to your project

-To add Term Style to your project's dependencies, add this to your project's `pubspec.yaml`:
+To add TermStyle to your project's dependencies, add this to your project's `pubspec.yaml`:

 #### From *GitHub*